REGENERATIVE ECONOMY ACTIVATOR PROGRAM

 3. Wellbeing & inclusive workplaces

-• These masterclasses will show how place-based regenerative enterprise creates opportunities for supportive workplaces and employment for people with lived experience of mental ill health.
-Also, it will share ways to support the wellbeing of entrepreneurs.
+• This masterclass will show how place-based regenerative enterprise can create opportunities for supportive workplaces and employment for people with lived experience of mental ill health.
+The content will also share ways to support the wellbeing of entrepreneurs.
+Delivered by experts in this field, Topsoil Garden Project.

 • Peer learning to explore this knowledge